-- 1.13 About two-thirds of the parish (north of the A27 and to the east) falls within the South Downs National Park (SDNP).
-On the 1st of April 2012 the statutory responsibility for planning policy for the National Park area transferred from Arun District Council (ADC), to the South Downs National Park Authority (SDNPA), which is now responsible for Development Management, and Planning Enforcement as well as Planning Policy. - 1.14 Planning policy for the area of the parish that falls within the SDNP is covered by the National Park Authority. - 1.15 The emerging National Park Local Plan will set out how this part of the parish and the National Park will develop into the future. - 1.16 The National Park Local Plan will be formally submitted to the Secretary of State in 2016 and adopted in 2017.
-It will set the planning policy framework for the National Park for a minimum fifteen year period from the date of adoption.
-The precise time period for this Plan has not been confirmed.
+- 1.13 About two-thirds of the parish (north of the A27 and to the east) falls within the South Downs National Park (SDNP), who took over the statutory responsibility for planning policy for the National Park Area from Arun District Council on the 1st of April 2011. - 1.14 Planning policy for the area of the parish that falls within the SDNP is covered by the National Park Authority. - 1.15 The emerging National Park Local Plan will set out how this part of the parish and the National Park will develop into the future. - 1.16 The National Park Local Plan will be formally submitted to the Secretary of State in 2016 and adopted in 2017.
+It will set the planning policy framework for the National Park for a minimum 15 year period from the date of adoption.
+The precise time period for the Plan has not been confirmed.

-Angmering Neighbourhood Plan (the Plan)
+Angmering Neighbourhood Plan (The Plan)

-1.17 The map below (Figure 1.1) shows Angmering parish boundary, with the SDNP shaded in green.
+1.17 The map below (Figure 1.1) shows Angmering parish boundary, with the SDNP in green.

-Figure 1.1: Angmering Parish
+Figure 1.1: Angmering Parish Boundary